How to obtain and maintain a Limited Lawn and Ornamental Pesticide License

 Renew Your License Annually

 The LLO license costs $25.00 to renew every four years, plus you will need to attend 4 hours (2 CORE, 2 LLO) of approved Continuing Education (CEUs) classes offered by your local County Extension Office.
-After attending a CEU class you will be provided a completion form.
+After attending a CEU class, you will be provided a completion form.
 Place your completed CEU forms in a place where they can be found when it is time to renew.
-Be sure to renew your license by the four year deadline.
-FDACS will mail the renewal application to the home address of the pesticide license holder several weeks before expiration with instructions on how to renew.
+Be sure to renew your license by the four-year deadline.

 For further information, contact your local County Extension Office.